Aaron617/openai-agent-reverse-engineering/README.md

     - Integration with `artifact_tool` and `openpyxl` for cell operations
     - Style guidelines and formatting standards
     - Data validation and consistency checks

+### Build & Transformation Tools
+- **Granola CLI** (`/opt/granola-cli`) - Node.js-based build and transformation utility (410MB):
+  - Part of the Node.js toolchain managed via NVM
+  - Used for script transformation and build processes
+  - Particularly important for presentation and slide generation workflows
+  - Works in conjunction with the `pptxgenjs` helpers in `/home/oai/share/slides/`

 #### Skills System Architecture (Parallel to Claude Skills)
 The OpenAI agent's skills system is architecturally identical to Claude's skill framework: